-From Lobuche we trek downhill on a trail alongside the Khumbu Glacier.
+From Lobuche, we trek downhill on a trail alongside the Khumbu Glacier.
 Our trail splits into two and we choose the trail on our right.
-On the way we can better admire the view of the looming Awi Peak.
+On the way, we can better admire the view of the looming Awi Peak.
 We pass through a stupa and tombstones in the distance.
 After walking for a while we begin to ascend.
 During the ascent, we see Chola Tsho Lake nearby.
 We continue further and pass another lake which is lot smaller than the Chola Tsho Lake.
 We cross the Chola Khola on a bridge before reaching Dzongla.
 Overnight in Dzongla.

 As we gain height, the Cho La Lake begins to appear and the Ama Dablam presides over a range of mountains on the south and Cholatse soars on the west.
 Climbing the incline is not easy; it is steep, but made worse by boulders over some of which we will have to scramble.
-The final climb to the Cho La can be a little tricky as the trail curves round a crevasse.
-The top of the pass is marked by prayer flags and cairns.
-Scenery of majestic peaks on all directions is breathtaking.
+The final climb to the Cho La can be a little tricky as the trail curves around a crevasse.
+The top of the pass is marked by prayer flags and Cairns.
+The scenery of majestic peaks on all directions is breathtaking.
 Although long, the path leading down to Thangnak is not difficult.
 Our trail brings us to the edge of the Ngozumpa glacier, which is the longest glacier in Nepal.
 Reaching the other side of the glacier, we see the second Gokyo Lake on the series of six lakes.
 A short distance away is the third Gokyo Lake.
 On the edge of this lake stands the Gokyo Village where we spend the night.

 We climb Gokyo Ri today and enjoy views of the incredible mountain vista.
 We can also tour the fourth Gokyo Lake today which is only 3km north of the Gokyo Village.
 Next, continue trekking to the 5th lake.
 The view from ‘Scoundrel’s Viewpoint’, located at the edge of the 5th lake, is astonishing.
 Cho-Oyu, Gyachung Kang, Everest, Lhotse, Nuptse, and Makulu mountains and the huge Ngozumba Glacier are ours to admire.
 We trek back to Gokyo and spend the night.

 We start the day early in the morning to complete the long day’s trek ahead.
 Our trail moves alongside Dudh Pokhari (lake) for a while.
 We walk for around two hours before descending towards the Renjo La pass.
-On the way we are rewarded with extravagant views of the Himalayan and Rolwaling ranges and others.
-Views from the Renjo La pass are much like that from Gokyo Ri with the third Gokyo Lake and Gokyo Village beneath the gray smear of the Ngozumpa Glacier.
+On the way, we are rewarded with extravagant views of the Himalayan and Rolwaling ranges and others.
+Views from the Renjo La pass are much like that from Gokyo Ri with the third Gokyo Lake and Gokyo Village beneath the grey smear of the Ngozumpa Glacier.
 We also get outstanding views of Mt.
 Everest from the top of the pass.
-Continuing on from the pass, our trail winds down a stone staircase and then moves over a loose scree to reach the south bank of Angladumba Tsho Lake.
-The prescence of ice on the trail while descending down can make our descent a bit hazardous.
-Along the way we see Relama Tsho and Renjo Lake.
+Continuing on from the past, our trail winds down a stone staircase and then moves over loose scree to reach the south bank of Angladumba Tsho Lake.
+The presence of ice on the trail while descending down can make our descent a bit hazardous.
+Along the way, we see Relama Tsho and Renjo Lake.
 We walk down a narrow valley clogged with giant boulders to Lumde where there is a support lodge, but it is often closed.
 We walk almost for an hour from Lumde to get to Marlung on the east bank of the Bhote Koshi River.
 Overnight at Marlung.